DevExpress-Examples/xaf-save-and-share-custom-view-settings/Readme.md

 ## Implementation Details

-The example application uses a persistent class to store view settings in the database and a view controller with actions used to manage these settings (create, apply and delete).
+The example application uses a persistent class to store view settings in the database and a view controller with actions used to manage these settings (create, apply, and delete).
 Each user can create his/her own view variants.
 Each view variant can be optionally marked as _shared_, so that other users can see this variant in the UI and apply it to their views.

 ### Add a Persistent Class to Store View Settings